krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 In this class, we defined both `weights` and `bias` and initilazed them randomly.
 We set `requires_grad=True` so the gradients can be updated during training.
 The `forward()` function returns the matrix multiplication (dot product) of `x` and the `weights`.

 Both `weights` and `bias` are initilized randomly, so far the model has not learned anything.
-Let's see what our untrained model with random weights predict on the test data:
+Let's see what our untrained model with random weights predicts on the test data:

 ```python
 with torch.inference_mode():